paklids/centos7-usb-kickstart/README.md

 ## What do I need to know?

 It is essential to determine how the system you want to build boots from USB.

-If your system leverages the newer standard UEFI, then you will want to edit grub.cfg.
-If your system uses the legacy boot method, you will want to edit isolinux.cfg .
+* UEFI boot - edit grub.cfg & place in /EFI/BOOT/grub.cfg

+* Legacy boot (pre-UEFI) - edit & place /isolinux/isolinux.cfg

 ## How to use this: